rdelfin/pe_mentorship/week_2/problems.md

       this program fail?
    4. Now, using what you've just learned and pipes (`|`), compute the average height of the people on the file.
+   5. What's the most common first name in this dataset?
+   6. Are there any repeated full names?
+How do you find them?
+   7. How many unique first names are there in this dataset that start with the letter A?
+   8. **EXTRA**: can you figure out what distribution I used to generate people's heights?
+You might want to use something like numpy and matplotlib in python to see the data.